heroku/ruby-rails-sample/README.md

 # ruby-rails-sample

-This is a barebones Ruby app using the [Rails](http://rubyonrails.org) framework.
+This is a simple Ruby app using the [Rails](http://rubyonrails.org) framework.

 ## Running Locally